ianmorgan/corda-rawupdates-demo/README.md

 # CorDapp Raw Updates demo

-A simple Cordapp to experiment with keeping an external query data database in sync using the rawUpdates API
+A simple Cordapp to experiment with keeping an external query database in sync using the rawUpdates API

 ## Pre-Requisites

 See https://docs.corda.net/getting-set-up.html.